 All emergencies begin locally, most stay there.
 Local governments must be somewhat prepared to take care of themselves during an emergency, as well as perform their function of assisting their constituents.
 When citizens are overwhelmed they turn to their towns, and towns should be ready.
-Towns should have an Emergency Operations Center (EOC) with backup power, a designated Local Emergency Management Coordinator/Director, a designated emergency shelter with backup power, and an up-to-date Local Emergency Operations Plan (LEOP).
+Towns should have an Emergency Operations Center (EOC) with backup power, a designated Local Emergency Management Coordinator/Director, a designated emergency shelter with backup power, and an up-to-date Local Emergency Management Plan (LEMP).
 Communities are also encouraged to adopt sound land use and floodplain regulations, road standards to avoid damage from washouts, and a Local Hazard Mitigation Plan.
 TRORC provides assistance with many of these items.
-LEOPs are public documents located on each town’s page, but redacted for privacy as these include home addresses and phone numbers.
+LEMPs are public documents located on each town’s page, but redacted for privacy as these include home addresses and phone numbers.
 Local Hazard Mitigation Plans (if they exist) are located in each of our member town’s documents page as an additional resource.

 The Nature Conservancy created a Community Resilience Building Workshop for town’s to increase their preparedness before and after a disaster.
 The following Community Resilience Building Workshop Guide is designed to provide clear instructions on how to lead your community towards improved resilience.
 This Guidebook carefully illustrates the essentials of the Community Resilience Building Workshop process as well as the “before” and “after” workshop considerations to help ensure immediate goals, outcomes, and strategic direction are realized within your community.